Hydrogen Brighton Project

 • Wasco (Australia) Pty Ltd has been selected as the construction contractor to work with Fabrum on the construction and balance of works for the project.

-In an end October 2023 update, the project proponent has indicated that the project is finalising front-end engineering design (FEED) and associated studies.
-Countrywide Hydrogen anticipates a final investment decision (FID) in the first quarter of 2024, subject to finalisation of FID requirements and project finance requirements.
-On this basis, commercial operations would be anticipated for the third quarter of 2025.
+The project proponent has indicated that the project is finalising front-end engineering design (FEED) and associated studies.
+Countrywide Hydrogen anticipates a final investment decision (FID) in the second half of 2024, subject to finalisation of FID requirements and project finance requirements.
+On this basis, commercial operations would be anticipated for early 2026 depending on equipment delivery.

 The electrolyser element of the project is designed to allow for the installation of a second 5 MW electrolyser if demand were to exceed two tonnes of hydrogen per day.